Skip navigation

 Your provider will also recommend that you keep other health conditions such as high blood pressure, diabetes, and high cholesterol levels under control.

 If you have one or more risk factors for heart disease, talk to your provider about taking aspirin or other medicines to help prevent a heart attack.
-Aspirin therapy (75 to 325 mg a day) or drugs such as clopidogrel, ticagrelor or prasugrel may help prevent heart attacks in some people.
+Aspirin therapy (75 to 325 mg a day) or medicines such as clopidogrel, ticagrelor or prasugrel may help prevent heart attacks in some people.
 Aspirin and other blood-thinning therapies are recommended if the benefit is likely to outweigh the risk of side effects.

 Alternative Names